-- Successfully commercialize Gimoti in the United States.
+• Successfully commercialize Gimoti in the United States.
 Through our commercialization agreement with Eversana, we have built a commercial infrastructure to allow us to directly market Gimoti in the United States.
-We have engaged Eversana to utilize its internal sales organization, along with other commercial functions, for market access, marketing, distribution, and other related patient support services. - Further development of Gimoti with a lower dosage strength to expand our market potential.
-We are evaluating the design of a single dose pharmacokinetics, or PK, clinical trial of Gimoti, based on an FDA post-marketing commitment.
+We have engaged Eversana to utilize its internal sales organization, along with other commercial functions, for market access, marketing, distribution, and other related patient support services.
+If Eversana terminates the

+- agreement, our plan moving forward to commercialize Gimoti is to initially employ a primarily digital marketing strategy.
+In addition, we may hire a select number of direct sales representatives to commercialize Gimoti. - Further development of Gimoti with a lower dosage strength to expand our market potential.
+We are evaluating the design of a single dose PK clinical trial of Gimoti, based on an FDA post-marketing commitment.
 This trial will be designed to characterize dose proportionality of a lower dosage strength of Gimoti to accommodate patients that may require further dosage adjustments, with initiation timing pending additional feedback from the FDA. - Seek partnerships to accelerate and maximize the potential for Gimoti.
-We continue to evaluate partnering opportunities with pharmaceutical companies that have established development and sales and marketing capabilities to potentially enhance and accelerate the development and commercialization of Gimoti, including the potential to explore regulatory approval outside the United States. - In-license or acquire additional clinical or commercial stage product candidates for the treatment of GI diseases in a capital efficient manner.
+We continue to evaluate partnering opportunities with pharmaceutical companies that have established development and sales and marketing capabilities to potentially enhance and accelerate the development and commercialization of Gimoti, including the potential to explore regulatory approval outside the United States. - In-license or acquire additional clinical or commercial stage product candidates for the treatment of GI diseases.
 We may opportunistically in-license or acquire additional programs targeting GI diseases, leveraging our prior development experience.